 Harry Percy Gee retired as managing director in 1958, but remained as chairman until his death in 1962.
 His obituary in The Times heralded him as the “greatest benefactor the University [of Leicester] ever had”, and it was his generosity in the 1930s that enabled its survival.
 Gee left a net estate of £484,771.

-Stead & Simpson closed its shoe manufacturing operations in Daventry and Leicester in 1973 with the loss of 400 jobs.
-The company announced that it would concentrate on its retail business of over 200 shops.
+Stead & Simpson closed its shoe manufacturing operations in Daventry and Leicester with the loss of 400 jobs in 1973.
+The company explained that it would focus on its retail business, which could be managed more competitively if its products were acquired externally.

-Stead & Simpson was bought out by its management for £50 million in 2005.
-By this time the firm had around 400 stores.
+Stead & Simpson was subject to a management buyout for £50 million in 2005.
+By this time the company had around 400 stores.